Table of Contents

 - It allows us to configure alarms to trigger a notification (like sending emails) when any specified condition is rendered satisfied.

-- CloudWatch provides the feature called Events, which is different from alerts.
-It makes the platform aware of the application’s operational changes as they happen in real-time.
+- CloudWatch provides a feature called Events, which is different from alerts.
+It makes the platform aware of the application’s operational changes as they happen in real time.
 An Event can even automatically trigger a specified action.